 How many wheels do you want your suitcase to have?
-Consider the characteristics of a two-wheeler vs. a spinner.
+Consider the characteristics of two-wheelers versus spinner wheels if you need rolling luggage.

 Common to suitcases large and small is a feature that allows the bag to expand.
 Depending on the model, expansion mode is set by opening a zipper compartment or, in higher-end luggage, a plastic bar that facilitates expansion or contraction.

-For those who travel frequently on business, the garment section of the suitcase is important.
+For those who frequently embark on business travel, the garment section of the suitcase is important.
 This is the part of the case where you would place a suit or other workwear.
 The garment compartment can be as simple as a removable section that accommodates hanging clothing or as fancy as a suitcase that serves primarily as a garment bag.

 Not all suitcase handles are the same, as some are not adjustable.
 The best handles are the ones that telescope to various heights.
 The ability to adjust the handle to suit your arm length provides an extra bit of “pull power” that makes traveling that much more comfortable.

-Primarily found on soft-sided luggage, outside zippered pockets are convenient for travelers who like to add things at the last minute or store items that must be easily be retrieved.
+Primarily found on soft-sided luggage, outside zippered pockets add packing space and are convenient for travelers who like to add things at the last minute or store items that must be easily retrieved.
 Outside pockets are especially useful for carry-ons; owners appreciate not having to open their main suitcase simply to find a book, snack, or travel itinerary.